Officer (2018 film): Production

 The film shooting started on 20 November 2017 at the Annapurna Studios, Hyderabad.
-Nagarjuna & Ram Gopal Varma are pairing up almost after 25 years, this is the fifth film in their combination, their previous works being Siva (1989), Shiva (1990), Antham/Drohi (1992) and Govinda Govinda (1994).
+Nagarjuna & Ram Gopal Varma are pairing up almost after 25 years, this is the fifth film in their combination, their previous works being Shiva (1989), Shiva (1990), Antham/Drohi (1992) and Govinda Govinda (1994).
 The motion poster of the film released on 28 February 2018 and its teaser was released on 9 April 2018.
 The second teaser released on 4 May while the theatrical trailer released on 12 May.

 Soundtrack

 Music composed by Ravi Shankar.
 Lyrics were written by Sira Sri.
 The music was released on Mango Music Company.